 Jessica Brodley-Lopez recently received her Bachelor of Music in Music Therapy from The Florida State University.
 During her time at FSU, she received her certifications in Special Education and Neonatal Intensive Care.

-Jessica is currently working on her Master’s in Music Therapy at Colorado State University (online) and received her undergraduate degrees from the University of Georgia in Music Therapy and Music Education.
-She completed her music therapy internship in Colorado dually working in a nursing home and with children with various special needs.
+Jessica received her Master’s in Music Therapy from Colorado State University and her undergraduate degrees from the University of Georgia in Music Therapy and Music Education.
+She completed her music therapy internship in Colorado working dually in a nursing home and for children with various special needs.
 Following internship, she worked at the Colorado School for the Deaf and Blind as a music teacher and therapist.
 Jessica completed training in Neurologic Music Therapy in 2013.